Skip to main content

 What your teeth say about your health

-Most of us know the importance of looking after our teeth - twice daily brushing, flossing and good dental hygiene can help to keep our smile looking good and minimise the need for expensive dental work.
-But did you know that tooth problems can also be an indicator of problems in the rest of the body?
+Most of us know the importance of looking after our teeth.
+Twice daily brushing, flossing and good dental hygiene can help to keep our smile fresh, with little need for expensive dental work.
+But did you know that tooth problems can also indicate problems in the rest of the body?

-Discolouration
+Discolouration causes

 Having white, clean-looking teeth can do wonders for our confidence.
-If your teeth are yellowed or stained, you may be left feeling self-conscious.
+If your teeth are yellowed or stained, you may feel a bit self-conscious.
+Although discoloured teeth aren't unsightly, it is a cosmetic issue rather than an indication of poor overall health.

-However, although discoloured teeth aren't sightly, it is a cosmetic issue rather than an indication of poor overall health.
 "The likely cause of yellowing teeth is ageing or staining from food and drink," agrees Anna Middleton, Dental Hygienist of London Hygienist.
 "Although not physically pleasing, this problem does not indicate any other issues with the body."

-Bad breath
+Bad breath causes

-Gum disease
+Gum disease causes

 If your gums bleed regularly after brushing, it may be a sign of gum disease.
 Symptoms of gum disease also include bad breath and a bad taste in the mouth.
-If left untreated, gum disease can also lead to receding gums, black triangles between teeth and even tooth loss.
+If left untreated, gum disease can also lead to receding gums, black triangles between the teeth and even tooth loss.

-In addition, some medicines, including phenytoin (an epilepsy treatment) and calcium-channel blockers (usually used to treat high blood pressure) can cause overgrowth of your gums.
+In addition, some medicines, including phenytoin - an epilepsy treatment - and calcium-channel blockers - usually used to treat high blood pressure - can cause overgrowth of your gums.
 It's important not to stop medication without medical advice, but do speak with your pharmacist or doctor if you're concerned.

-Regular or persistent mouth ulcers
+Regular or persistent mouth ulcers causes

 Having a mouth ulcer can be very uncomfortable, but most of us suffer from one from time to time.
 However, if you get ulcers regularly, or they take a long time to heal, they could be a sign that something else is going on behind the scenes.